Ofrelex/docker_images/README.md

 # Working with Docker Images

-Got it ✅ — thanks for sharing the feedback.

 Below is a compact, practical workflow to complete a project based on the content in your screenshot (Introduction → Pulling images).
 It covers everything from installing Docker to building, inspecting, pushing, and cleaning images — with commands and deliverables you can submit as evidence.

 > *Containerize a static HTML webpage using Nginx on an Ubuntu EC2 instance, expose port 80, and verify it in a browser.
 Then push the custom image to Docker Hub.*